mplogas/Blog-AppConsult-SqliteSample/Blog/post.md

 Now, what happens when we convert this AnyCPU app to a Store app using Desktop Bridge?
 Chances are, the app will still run as the runtime tries to pick the right dependency or falls back to x86.

-However, the AppxManifest sets the processor-architecture.
+However, the AppxManifest sets the expected processor-architecture.
 So, although the app might run, there will be a mismatch between the reported app processor-architecture and the processor-architecture of the provided dependency.
 This mismatch will be found by the WACK tool and will fail the overall test result.
-(Resulting in not getting the RFT waiver and thus not being able to publish the app at all)
+(Resulting in not getting the RFT waiver from us and thus not being able to publish the app to the Microsoft Store at all.)

 ![failed wack](images/failed.wack.png)

 How can you set this straight?
-There are two ways actually.
+There are two ways, actually.
 If you're are using Visual Studio 2017 to develop your app you can go the very easy way.
 If you rely on other IDEs or have an extended build chain, some minor use of PowerShell or the command-line is required.

 ## The easy solution

 In Visual Studio 2017 create a new project in your solution, of type 'Windows Application Packaging Project'.
+Keep in mind this is only a very brief description of the steps required to get this up & running.
+If you're looking for a more in-depth description of the new VS.NET template, I suggest having a look at the [blog post](https://blogs.msdn.microsoft.com/appconsult/2017/08/28/package-a-net-desktop-application-using-the-desktop-bridge-and-visual-studio-preview/) by my colleague Matteo.

 ![project type](images/create.project.png)